About Hermitage No-Kill Cat Shelter

 Angie grew up in Las Cruces, NM and has always had a love for animals, dreaming about being in the vet field since she was a little girl.
 She moved to Tucson in 2019 for better opportunities and started school at Pima Medical Institute (PMI) in 2020.
 For her externship she was placed at The Hermitage.
 She felt blessed when she was offered a position to actually work here.
 Every day she learns something new and every day, she believes we make a difference in the world of cats.
 When not working, Angie likes to spend time with her amazing one-year old daughter (and her 5 cats, 2 dogs and 2 reptiles)!

-Adoptions and Foster Assistant
+Adoptions & Foster Assistant

 Annette moved to Arizona in July of 2020 to be near her daughter and family.
 She joined the Hermitage team as a volunteer in the Fall of that same year.
 Before moving to Arizona, Annette founded and co-owned River Kitty Cat Cafe in Evansville, Indiana which today has placed over 1,000 cat adoptions.
 Her love and care of cats has been a passion since childhood.
 Annette is honored to be part of the Hermitage family as both staff and volunteer.
 She lives with her husband and three felines and is a very proud grandmother.